-350 Poets Cove Resort & Spa 1 866 888-2683 has a large, full-service marina with power, water, fuel dock and guest moorage.
+Poets Cove Resort & Spa 350 1 866 888-2683 has a large, full-service marina with power, water, fuel dock and guest moorage.
 Piers attached to the south side of the main public wharf are reserved for vessels entering and clearing customs.
-They are
+The resort is connected by road to other settlements on South and North Pender Islands.